Morphic-Void/morphic-manifold-engine/docs/backlog/current_scope_backlog.md

 9. DONE: Implement native thread creation wrapper
 10. DONE: Implement minimal thread start trampoline

-11. DEFERRED UNTIL PROJECT TESTABLE ON ALL SUPPORTED PLATFORMS: Add smoke/stress tests around each layer

 DONE: Reorganise all the cross-platform support into the platform directories
 DONE: Move the tga support into image/codec/
 DONE: convert module binding to class

 DONE: cleanup the platform defines
 DONE: stop leakage of platform defines
-DONE: use Linux path for Android wait word but add additional defines
+DONE: use Linux path for Android wait word but add additional defines and warnings

 DONE: CStaticLookup for provisioning and other data uintptr_t based